-OFF LIMITS - In this murder mystery set in Saigon in 1968, six prostitutes, whose babies were fathered by American servicemen, have been murdered, and the evidence implicates a high-ranking American officer.

-BABY BOOM - When a highly successful

-career woman inherits a baby from a deceased distant relative, she must choose between her exciting life in the dazzling Big Apple or the serenity of the charming Vermont country-
+OFF LIMITS - In this murder mystery set in Saigon in 1968, six prostitutes, whose babies were fathered by American service-men, have been murdered, and the evidence implicates a high-ranking American officer.
+BABY BOOM - When a highly successful career woman inherits a baby from a deceased distant relative, she must choose between her exciting life in the dazzling Big Apple or the serenity of the charming Vermont countryside

-THE LOST BOYS - When a young boy learns that his older brother has gotten involved with a motley crew of teen bikers who, in reality, are demonic vampires, he enlists the aid of two junior monster experts.
+THE LOST BOYS - When a young boy learns that his older brother has gotten in-volved with a motley crew of teen bikers who, in reality, are demonic vampires, he enlists the aid of two junior monster experts.

-HOUSE II: THE SECOND STORY - Prepare yourself for an incredible adventure into the supernatural as a young artist discovers hidden rooms within his home where strange creatures roam freely and where a life or death struggle is about to take place over a powerful crystal skull.
+HOUSE II: THE SECOND STORY - Prepare yourself for an incredible adventure into the supernatural as a young artist discovinto the ers hidden rooms within his home where strange creatures roam freely and where a life or death struggle is about to take place over a powerful crystal skull.